-About Ron Enge and Summit Custom Homes
+About Summit Custom Homes

 Tell Us About You and Summit Custom Homes of Durango

-I started Summit Custom Homes in 1978 in Durango.
+Ron Enge started Summit Custom Homes in 1978 in Durango.
 Previous to this, for 3 years, the business name was Ron Enge Builders in West Bend, Wisconsin.
 So I’ve been doing this 38 years, not counting growing up in my Dad’s Building business.
 I have a BS degree in Industrial Education, and taught vocational industrial arts for 3 years.
 I started out building large custom homes, and in 1981 started CF Cabinets & Equipment, building over 90 Rocky Mountain Chocolate stores throughout the entire US, until 1989 when we moved back to WI for 7 years where I was involved in Commercial Construction, building Banks, Libraries, offices, nursing homes, public works projects.
 I returned to Durango in 1996 to return to my passion of custom home building.

 How many homes have you built in the past year?